The CDC on Hantavirus: ‘This is not COVID, Jake.’

 “A lot of the things you would like to see, we haven’t seen,” Carlos del Rio, the former president of the Infectious Diseases Society of America, told reporters Thursday morning at a briefing hosted by the organization.
 Del Rio expressed concerns about what he characterized as the CDC’s lack of involvement in directly assisting the WHO, an important partnership that was typical in past international disease outbreaks.

 Three people who were aboard the ship MV Hondius have died — a Dutch couple and a German man — after falling ill as the vessel traveled from Argentina to the Canary Islands.
-A total of eight cases have been confirmed since the initial outbreak on the ship, while a French passenger has also exhibited symptoms since disembarking, according to French Prime Minister Sébastien Lecornu.
+A total of nine cases have been confirmed since the initial outbreak on the ship.
+The latest case, confirmed Monday, was a French passenger who exhibited symptoms after disembarking, according to the WHO.

 None of the other passengers had shown symptoms, Spanish Health Minister Mónica García said at a press conference Sunday.